 Criminal History Background Clearance

-Failure to comply with the College of Education background check requirements will result in denial of access to field placement settings.
+Failure to comply with the School of Education background check requirements will result in denial of access to field placement settings.
 Failure to pass the criminal history background check will result in removal from the program.
-More information is available on the College of Education website.
+More information is available on the School of Education website.